 It can be labor intensive.
 But the end result is that we have more understanding and more control over the outcomes in our client’s accounts.
 We’re not just guessing.

-Month Three - Conversion Rate Optimization
+Part Three - Conversion Rate Optimization

-Next stop--landing page town.
+Next stop--landing page tests.

 It’s always the case that after, and even sometimes before optimization can be fully worked out within the ad accounts--that we need to get our landing page game right.